drpicox/gherkin-genie/README.md

 > have improved their skills thanks to this tool.
 > See https://github.com/drpicox/classroom--cards-game--2022.

-## How to start
+## Setup

-0. You already have a test runner like Jest.
+1. You already have a test runner like Jest.

 > Your test runner does not work by default?
 Leave an issue and see [Custom test runners](#custom-test-runners).

-1. Install the package:
+2. Install the package:

 ```bash
 npm install --save-dev gherkin-genie